codeaches-test/info001-test.github.io/pages/spring_security/spring_security_sample1.md

 {% include tip.html content="This is not mandatory.
 However, I have multiple apps running on my PC and hence use unique port numbers for each of my apps.
 The default port is 8080." %}

-## Register the default apps to cloudfoundry using DataFlowOperations class
+## Register the default apps to securityfoundry using DataFlowOperations class

 We need to register the out-of-the-box `http` source and `log` sink apps on SCDF server.
 To achieve this, let's add the below code to `DemoApplication.java` file.